evan-erdos/trail-of-cthulhu/story/act-3/seq-1/scene-1.md

 ---
 layout: scene
 title:  No One Recieving
-scene:       1
 beat:   dramatic
-objective:   up
+obj:    up
 ---

 She reveals that most of Moscow started acting strangely after a broadcast with a Red Army official.